pcdshub/happi/docs/source/client.rst

 .. note::

     Because the database uses the ``base`` key as a device's identification you can not edit this information in the same way.
-Instead you have to use :meth:`.Client.add_device` to create a new entry.
+Instead you must explicitly remove the device and then use :meth:`.Client.add_device` to create a new entry.

+Finally, lets clean up our example objects by using :meth:`.Client.remove` to clean them from the database

+.. ipython:: python

+    device_1 = client.load_device(alias='my_device')

+    device_2 = client.load_device(alias='my_device2')

+    for device in (device_1, device_2):
+        client.remove_device(device)

 Client API
 ^^^^^^^^^^